Bindas69/quick_devopspipeline/README.md

 # quick_devopspipeline
-Build a CI/CD pipeline that starts from code changes in Git and automatically runs a build, then updates Jira Cloud and shows basic pipeline status in Grafana.​
+Build a CI/CD pipeline that starts from code changes in Git and automatically runs a build using Jenkins, then updates Jira Cloud for collabration with team mates and shows visuals of commits, pull requests and more to keep track of changes of pipeline status in Grafana.​